J535D165/recordlinkage/docs/ref-index.rst

 A user-defined algorithm can be defined based on :class:`recordlinkage.base.BaseIndexAlgorithm`.
 The :class:`recordlinkage.base.BaseIndexAlgorithm` class is an abstract base class that is used for indexing algorithms.
 The classes

 - :class:`recordlinkage.index.Full`
 - :class:`recordlinkage.index.Block`
 - :class:`recordlinkage.index.SortedNeighbourhood`
+- :class:`recordlinkage.index.NeighbourhoodBlock`
 - :class:`recordlinkage.index.Random`

 are inherited from this abstract base class.
 You can use BaseIndexAlgorithm to